akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

  One way to improve the system is change the examination from pen and paper to computer based examination.
 Computer based examinations gives us freedom to completely reimagine how you can test students, instead of memorizing, rote learning and writing at the time of examination.
 You can test the same subjects visually or graphically or in a Question and Answer format.

 It is difficult to implement this for all classes of students and also in rural areas.
-Best students for this is engineering students especially computer science to start of with.
+Best candiates to test this system are engineering students especially computer science to start of with.
 For Engineering Students, it is better to move to a more practical based examination system.
-For example, in a coding class, you can give them a large code which contains bugs in it and ask them to debug and fix it.
-Main reason why engineering students are not hirable is because the whole system is not practical based.
+For example, in a computer programming class, you can give them a large code which contains bugs in it and ask them to debug and fix it.
+Main reason why engineering students are not hireable is because the whole system is not practical based.
 Everyone know that you can mug up last 3 years of question papers and get good grades.

 **Unfinished.
 More coming soon.**